jgthms/bulma/docs/_posts/2019-10-15-light-dark-colors.md

 This is processed by the updated `mergeColorMaps()` Sass function.

-{% include elements/anchor.html name="Scheme variables" %}
+{% include elements/anchor.html name='Scheme variables for "Dark mode"' %}

 There are 6 new `$scheme` derived variables: `$scheme-main` `$scheme-main-bis` `$scheme-main-ter` `$scheme-invert` `$scheme-invert-bis` `$scheme-invert-ter`
 They replace the `$white` and `$black` occurences in the codebase.

-This makes it easy to create a "Dark mode" simply by swapping the values:
+This makes it easy to create a **"Dark mode"** simply by swapping the values:

 ```sass
 $scheme-main: $black